 When the Saracen entered the Gulf of Siam Richards had only the most rudimentary charts to guide him.
-Less than a month before the Saracen left Hong Kong the Hydrographic Office, now under John Washington, had published a chart of the gulf based on a drawing by Mr G. A. Stabb, described as an Acting Master R.N.
-Given this was produced in London Richards could not have had a copy in January 1856.
-In the following year, when a revision was issued, Richards was given credit on the updated document because in the intervening period his work had already improved knowledge of the gulf coast considerably.
-A second revision, published in 1858, showed the Saracen had completed a survey of a thousand miles of coast which, as it was done in only twenty months, reflected considerable credit on Richards and his officers and crew.
+Less than a month before the Saracen left Hong Kong the Hydrographic Office, now under John Washington, had published a chart of the Gulf based on a drawing by Mr G. A. Stabb, described as an Acting Master R.N.
+Given this chart was produced in London Richards could not have had a copy in January 1856.
+In the following year, when a revision was issued, Richards was given credit on the updated document because in the intervening period his work had considerably improved knowledge of the Gulf’s coastal waters.
+A second revision, published in 1858, showed the Saracen had completed a survey of a thousand miles of coast which, as it was done in only twenty months, reflected great credit on Richards and his officers and crew.
 However, on this chart Mr Stabb’s name also reappeared.
 This was only fair, after all it was his original work that was being updated.

 In January 1856 all this was in the future for the Saracen had yet to begin its task and, heading for Bangkok, Richards had time only to make brief surveys of two islands, one of which was Pulo Panjang and the other Pulo Way.
 The waters of the central part of the Gulf of Siam must have been a pleasant surprise to sailors with recent experience of the tricky currents and rough seas off the coasts of China and Japan and at this stage the work would not have taxed those of a ruddy complexion much either.
 The area was rarely disturbed by strong winds or storms and its islands could provide food, water and wood.
-When anchored in a safe and sandy bay the seine net could be drawn and a lookout was always kept for turtles.
-However, there were dangers beneath the warmer waters for there were hidden reefs and submerged rocks, sometimes miles from land.
-Although the occasional western ship might be seen the main vessels sailing in these waters were junks, some Chinese and some Siamese.
-Some of these junks were crewed by pirates but many were ordinary trading ships and having carried Siamese exports to China carried emigrants on their return.
+When anchored in a safe and sandy bay a seine net could be drawn and a lookout was always kept for turtles.
+Unfortunately, there were dangers beneath the warmer waters for there were hidden reefs and submerged rocks, sometimes miles from land.
+Although the occasional western ship might be seen the main vessels sailing in these waters were Siamese or Chinese junks.
+Some of these junks were crewed by pirates but many were ordinary trading ships and having carried Siamese exports to China transported emigrants on their return.
 Given that Chinese emigration to Siam in 1850 was estimated to be 15,000 per year, there must have been a fair number of such vessels going to and fro.
-Some would have come to grief and on Pulo Panjang Richards came across five distressed Chinese men who told him they had been on a passage to Siam.
-Presumably their junk had been wrecked close to the Pulo Panjang and as the Saracen was itself heading for Siam Richards agreed to take them along.
-However, at the next island, Puolo Way, the five men asked to be discharged and were allowed to land.
-It was a curious incident but probably quickly forgotten when a couple of days later the Saracen struck a patch of coral as soundings were being made.
+Inevitably a few would have come to grief and on Pulo Panjang Richards came across five distressed Chinese men who told him they had been shipwrecked when on their way to Siam.
+As the Saracen was heading for the same destination Richards agreed to take them on board.
+However, at the next island, Puolo Way, the men asked to be discharged and were allowed to land.
+It was a curious incident but probably quickly forgotten when, a couple of days later, the Saracen struck a patch of coral as soundings were being made.
 Fortunately, no serious damage was done and after floating clear the survey work continued.
 It would have been a grim irony indeed if the crew of the Saracen had been obliged to join the five shipwreck survivors to whom they had so recently rendered assistance.

 The first leg of the journey to Singapore was on the ‘overland route’ through Egypt.
-As Parkes and his wife made a start nine days after their marriage this and the subsequent voyage across the Indian Ocean must have been something of a substitute honeymoon.
-From Singapore they were to be taken to Bangkok by a naval steamer and the journey would, in fact, be made on the Auckland, a 6 gun Bombay built frigate owned by the East India Company.
+As Parkes and his wife made a start nine days after their marriage this and the subsequent voyage across the Indian Ocean may have provided something of a substitute honeymoon.
+From Singapore the couple were to be taken to Bangkok by the Auckland, a 6 gun Bombay built steam frigate owned by the East India Company.
 The accent of Queen Victoria’s presents, as was often the case in contemporaneous official Occidental gifts to the Orient, was on science and technology.
 It was anticipated this would please King Mongkut who had a great interest in Western scientific advances and wanted to find out all he could about them.
-The king was an able astronomer in his own right and when working on his own celestial computations would, perhaps, use a silver inkstand, richly gilt with figures, which was amongst the gifts.
+The King was an able astronomer in his own right and when working on celestial computations would, perhaps, use a silver inkstand, richly gilt with figures, which was amongst the gifts.
 He would also find a camera and Daguerreotype photographic apparatus and, for a popular overview of the state of technology in British industry, there were two volumes of the highly illuminated Digby Watts Industrial Arts.
-Something that would have drawn attention to the work of the survey vessels like the Saracen was a complete set of charts of the Indian and Chinese seas and it is possible a copy of Richard’s chart of the mouth of the River Min was amongst them.
+Something that would have drawn attention to the work of the survey vessels such as the Saracen was a complete set of charts of the Indian and Chinese seas and it is possible a copy of Richard’s chart of the mouth of the River Min was amongst them.
 Unfortunately, ‘many a slip twixt cup and lip’ and a disaster in the waters off Singapore meant Parkes might arrive with only his letters, the treaty and his bride.